rajamoulimallareddy/shoukaku-music-bot/README.md

 # Shoukaku-Music-Bot
-A music bot which is feature rich and best quality Music with no Lag.
+A music bot which is feature rich and best quality Music.

 ## Requirements
 > For Stable Lavalink refer to [Stable Lavalink](https://github.com/freyacodes/Lavalink/releases)